stat_vectorfit.Rd

 #> Warning: The following aesthetics were dropped during statistical transformation:

-#> SubsDens, WatrCont, Substrate, Shrub
+#> SubsDens, WatrCont, Substrate, and Shrub.

 #> ℹ This can happen when ggplot fails to infer the correct grouping structure in